 It’s easy to spend your time at Aberdeen Country Club concentrating on all the water.
 With ponds of varying degree touching 24 of the 27 holes here, keeping your golf ball dry should be a priority.
 However, all that water, for as great as its overall impact on the course via playability and wildlife, is actually only one more part of Tom Jackson’s fantastic design.

 For as much as the Grand Strand’s golf scene is a niche all its own, there’s only so many hours in the day where a round is possible.
 Plus, if those 18 or 36 holes weren’t so kind, finding a way to improve your day on the links after the fact never hurts, either.
 Below are some favorite watering holes worthy of your coin.
 Without catering specifically to golfers, they’ve already earned more than their fair share.
 And for good reason.

-Play 3 Rounds From $153 on New Founders Group Courses
+Play 3 Rounds From $135 with the Founders Group Courses

-Choose from 8 great area courses in the newly developed Founders Group International Group.
-Play highly popular TPC Myrtle Beach or World Tour International Golf Links!
-Save up to $35 a round on this new 3 Round or more package.
-Rates starting from just $153 per golfer on select courses.
+Choose from 9 great area courses, including the highly popular TPC Myrtle Beach and World Tour Golf Links!
+Save up to $35 a round on this new 3 rounds or more package.
+3-round pricing from just $135 per golfer on select courses.